Label-Wise Graph Convolutional Network for Heterophilic Graphs: Methodology

-\subsection{Automatic Model Selection}
+\subsubsection{Automatic Model Selection}

-As it is described in Sec.~\ref{sec:LWMP}, we rely on the pseudo labels to conduct label-wise message passing.
 In heterophilic graphs, the homophily ratio is very small and even can be around 0.2~\cite{pei2020geom}.
-With a reasonable pseudo label predictor, the label-wise aggregation will mix much less noise than the general GNN aggregation.
+With a reasonable pseudo label predictor, the label-wise aggregation with pseudo labels will mix much less noise than the general GNN aggregation.
 In contrast, for homophilic graphs such as citation networks, their homophily ratios are close to 1.
-In this situation, label-wise aggregation may not be effective as (i) the pseudo-labels contain noises, which can bring more negative effects in homophilic graphs; and (ii) most $\mathcal{N}_{i}(v), i=1,\dots,c,$ might be empty.
-Thus, for homophilic graphs, directly aggregating all the neighbors may introduce less noise in representations than aggregating label-wisely.
-Therefore, it is necessary to determine whether to apply the label-wise message passing or the state-of-the-art GNN for homophilic graphs.
+In this situation, directly aggregating all the neighbors may introduce less noise in representations than aggregating label-wisely as the pseudo-labels contain noises.
+Therefore, it is necessary to determine whether to apply the label-wise graph convolution or the state-of-the-art GNN for homophilic graphs.
 One straightforward way is to select the model based on the homophily ratio.
-However, the graphs are generally sparsely labeled which makes it difficult to estimate the real homophily ratio.
-Moreover, an additional hyperparameter i.e., threshold of homophily ratio will be required for model selection.
-To address this problem, we propose to utilize the validation data to automatically select the model with bi-level optimization.
+However, graphs are generally sparsely labeled which makes it difficult to estimate the real homophily ratio.
+To address this problem, we propose to utilize the validation set to automatically select the model.

-To achieve good performance on graphs with different homophily ratios, we can combine predictions of the label-wise aggregation model for heterophilic graphs and traditional GNN models for homophilic graphs.
-Predictions from the GNN $f_G$ for homophilic graphs are given by:

-where the GNN is flexible to various models for homophilic graphs such as GAT and GIN.
+In the model selection module, we combine predictions of the label-wise aggregation model for heterophilic graphs and traditional GNN models for homophilic graphs.
+Predictions from the GNN $f_G$ for homophilic graphs are given by $\hat{\mathcal{Y}}^G = \text{GNN}(\mathbf{A}, \mathbf{X})$, where the GNN is flexible to various models for homophilic graphs.
 Here, we select GCNII~\cite{chen2020simple} which achieves state-of-the-art results on homophilic graphs.
 The model selection can be achieved by assigning higher weight to the corresponding model prediction.
 The combined prediction is given as:

 where $\hat{\mathbf{y}}_v^G \in \hat{\mathcal{Y}}^G$ is the prediction of node $v$ from $f_G$. $\phi_1$ and $\phi_2$ are the learnable weights to control the contributions of two models in final prediction. $\phi_1$ and $\phi_2$ can be obtained by finding the values that lead to good performance on validation set.
 More specifically, this goal can be formulated as the following bi-level optimization problem: